-The information in this publication has been prepared for CFA by Helen Bull of ob CFA makes this information available on the understanding that you take reasonable care when using about the application of the information to your particular circumstance, you should obtain further p not accept responsibility for how you apply or rely on the information in this publication.
-FE 10/2011
+CFA makes this information available on the understanding that you take reasonable care when using it.
+If you have any uncertainty about the application of the information to your particular circumstance, you should obtain further professional advice.
+CFA does not accept responsibility for how you apply or rely on the information in this publication.